8.50 am: The Promenade (for Caspar):

 5.20 pm: Homeward.
 The mist persists.

 6.15 pm: Practise session 1.
-7.15 pm: Adminology, before I returned to concordance work on the words ‘blind’, ‘blinded’, and ‘blindness’ in the Old and New Testaments (Authorised Version).
+7.15 pm: Adminology, before I returned to concordance work on the words ‘blind’, ‘blinded’, and ‘blindness’ in the Old and New Testaments (King James Version).
 I examined their location, distribution, clusters, and recurrence.
 It struck me that the principal themes of my work, for over a quarter of a century, across fine art, sound art, and their histories, have been invisibility and the unseeable: visions, apparitions, the Calvinist prohibition of images, images as sound, and, now, the inability to see.
 What draws me to the antithesis of visuality?